Whatever book you want to read, you're sure to find it in London's bookshops, second-hand bookshops and book markets.

-Looking for the latest bestsellers?
-London has every shop a book lover could possibly need for browsing, reading or shopping for gifts; from specialist bookshops and book markets for rare treasures at rewarding prices, to second-hand bookshops, academic bookshops and high street chains.
-London even boasts Europe's largest bookshop, Waterstone's Piccadilly.
+Browse for books in London's best bookstores, from specialist bookshops and book markets for rare treasures at rewarding prices, to second-hand bookstores, academic bookshops and high street chains.

 Stanfords flagship Covent Garden store is still a must-visit for lovers of travel books and has been since it opened in 1853.
 The shop stocks the world's largest selection of maps and travel books under one roof.
 Famous customers include Captain Scott, Florence Nightingale and Sir Ranulph Fiennes: you'll be in good company shopping here!